BYOD (Bring Your Own Device)

 What if my son does not have a device?

-We intend to continue to provide some ICT resources for students, particularly in specialist areas, but where a student has a suitable device and wishes to bring it to school, then they may do so
+We provide some ICT resources for students, particularly in specialist areas, but where a student has a suitable device and wishes to bring it to school, then they may do so

 How regularly will my child use their computer in their classwork?